 Problem Possible Cause(s) Suggested Solutions Rugby does not turn on.
 The batteries are low or dead.
 Check the batteries and change or charge the batteries if necessary.
 If the problem continues, return the Rugby to an authorised service centre for service.
 The distance of the laser is reduced.
 Dirt is reducing the laser output.
 Clean the windows of the Rugby and the receiver.
 If the problem continues, return the Rugby to an authorised service centre for service.
 The laser receiver is not working properly.
 The Rugby is not rotating.
-It may be levelling or in Elevation Alert.
-Check for proper operation of the Rugby.
-Refer to the receiver manual for more information.
-The receiver is out of usable range.
+It may be levelling or in Elevation Alert. · · · · · · · · · · · · · · · · · · · The receiver is out of usable range.
 Move closer to the Rugby.
 The batteries of the receiver are low.
 Change the receiver batteries.

-Elevation Alert function is not working.
+Problem Possible Cause(s) Suggested Solutions Elevation Alert function is not working.
 The Elevation Alert function is disabled.
-The Elevation Alert function is enabled or disabled by pressing the following button combination: With Rugby turned on and rotating, press and hold the Up and Down Arrow buttons.
-Then press the Automatic/Manual Mode button to enable or disable the Elevation Alert function.
+The Elevation Alert function is enabled or disabled by pressing the following button combination: With Rugby turned on and rotating, press and hold the Left hidden button and the Right hidden button.
+Then press the Centre hidden button to enable or disable the Elevation Alert function.
 The Rugby beeps once to indicate the change.
-The Rugby does not switch to Manual Mode.
-The Rugby beeps three times when the Automatic/Manual Mode button is pressed and does not change to Manual Mode.
-The Manual Mode is disabled.
-The Manual Mode can be enabled or disabled by pressing the following button combination: With the Rugby turned off, press and hold both the Automatic/Manual Mode button and the Power button for 5 seconds.
-The Rugby will beep five times, then give a longer beep at the end to indicate the change.